bernardoforcillo/midjourney-go/readme.md

 ### How to generate an image

 The `Imagine` command is used to generate an image.
-It takes two arguments: a string wich is the prompt for the image, and a boolean which force the execution to wait until the image is generated.
+It takes two arguments: a string that is the prompt for the image, and a boolean that force the execution to wait until the image is generated.

 ```go
 generatedImage, err := client.Imagine("prompt", waitUntilGenerated)